xianqugithub/xianqugithub.github.io/_posts/2023-10-23-shopify-aws.md

 ## Docker File for ECS
 One of the tricky step during the deployment process is to build the app container properly as the container requires a non-trivial amounts of detailed configurations to work properly.
-The following code excerpts is just one example to show how everything could possibly be pieced together when AWS architecture is involved.
+The following code excerpts is just one example to show how everything could possibly be pieced together when AWS architecture is involved:

     ```
     FROM public.ecr.aws/sam/build-nodejs16.x:1.76.0-20230303022354